 TDR Nova is a dynamic equalizer VST plugin that combines the functions of a parametric EQ and a multiband compressor.
 Unlike typical static EQs, it reacts dynamically to your audio signal, which is ideal for taming harsh frequencies or lifting weak elements in a mix.

-- Parallel Dynamic Equalizer with real-time audio response
+- Parallel dynamic equalizer with real-time audio response

-- High-pass and low-pass filters included
+- Built-in high-pass and low-pass filters

-- Classic knob-style controls for intuitive parameter adjustment
+- Classic knob-style interface for intuitive control

 3. MEqualizer